-The Case for Grilling Dry-Aged Hot Dogs This Memorial Day
+The Case for Grilling Dry-Aged Hot Dogs and Burgers This Fourth of July Weekend

-A look at what goes into steakhouse-quality franks — and more importantly, what doesn't
+A look at what goes into steakhouse-quality grillers — and more importantly, what doesn't

-While you won’t see lips or buttholes on the list of ingredients on the back of most packages of hot dogs, most companies will disclose that their dogs are made with something called “mechanically separated poultry.”
+While you won’t see unsavory bits like lips included on the list of ingredients on the back of most packages of hot dogs, most companies will disclose that their dogs are made with something called “mechanically separated poultry.”

 What exactly is mechanically separated poultry — or MSP, for short?
 The USDA has the answer: “Mechanically separated poultry is a poultry food product produced by high-pressure machinery that separates bone from poultry skeletal muscle tissue and other edible tissue by first crushing the bone and then forcing bone and tissue through a sieve or a similar screening device.
 The final paste-like material has a physical form and texture that differs materially from other boneless chicken and turkey products that are deboned by hand.
 Because of its cake-batter texture, it is ideally suited for use in hot dogs.”
 And it most certainly is used as such: hot dogs can legally contain “any amount of mechanically separated chicken or turkey.”

-While we’ve got nothing against brands that use MSP and grew up gorging on them at the backyards BBQs of our youth, it may be time to put away childish things.
-Or, at the very least, to stop eating them at the BBQs of our adulthood.
+While we’ve got nothing against brands that use MSP and grew up gorging on them at the backyard BBQs of our youth, it may be time to put away childish things.
+Or, at the very least, to stop eating them at the holiday BBQs of our adulthood.

 One easy way to avoid MSP-infused hot dogs is to go with all-beef dogs from an institution like Nathan’s or Feltman’s.
 To take things a step further (away from MSP), dry-aged hot dogs like the ones that are sold by boutique Nashville butcher shop Porter Road are a next-level option.